 Focused on efficient, economic dispute resolution, Eric realizes that litigation is not always the best or only solution to achieve favorable results.
 He has in-depth experience with alternative dispute resolution, including arbitration and mediation.
 His comprehensive litigation experience also provides him with the expertise to handle related transactional matters, such as in the industries of banking, construction and real estate.

-Eric has conducted more than fifty jury trials, bench trials, arbitrations, and evidentiary and procedural hearings.
+Eric has conducted more than fifty jury trials, bench trials, arbitrations, and evidentiary and procedural hearings, including defending against several class action cases.
 These have taken place in the federal, bankruptcy, and state courts, before arbitral hearing panels, as well as in several administrative agencies and self-regulatory organizations.
 He has also briefed and argued numerous appeals, in federal and state courts of appeal, the Colorado Supreme Court, and before self-regulatory organizations.

 Eric has handled numerous proceedings in other states, including Wyoming, New York, Florida, Michigan, Illinois, and Texas.
 In addition, he has extensive experience in cases before the American Arbitration Association, the Judicial Arbiter Group, the Securities and Exchange Commission, the Financial Industry Regulatory Authority ("FINRA", previously the National Association of Securities Dealers ("NASD")), the NASD National Adjudicatory Council, the Certified Financial Planner Board, the Colorado Presiding Disciplinary Judge/Attorney Regulation Committee, the Colorado Board of Law Examiners, the Colorado Department of Labor, and within the municipal systems of Denver and Colorado Springs.